shevanaufal/DemoblazeAutomation/README.md

 # How to Running Automation
 UI Automation  :
-You can run UI Automation using runner in uiAutomation/runner/RunAutomation package
+You can run UI Automation using runner in uiAutomation/runner/RunAutomation package or running in terminal with ./gradlew cucumber

 API Automation :
-You can run API Automation using command line ./gradlew test
+You can run API Automation using runner in apiAutomation/runner/RunAPIAutomation package or running in terminal with ./gradlew cucumberApi

 # Additional Notes:
-You can check automation reports after running the code in /reports/DemoblazeCucumber.html
+You can check automation reports after running the code in artifacts from github actions